INTERESTING FACTS ABOUT LIVING IN SPACE !!!

 Everything we do on Earth to stay alive, astronauts have to do the same in space.
 They have to breathe, eat, keep clean, stay healthy and use the bathroom.

-Simple everyday tasks such as breathing has to be carefully thought out, as astronauts use up oxygen and breath out carbon dioxide, they are in danger of suffocating, so fresh oxygen is circulated around the spacecraft.
+Simple everyday tasks, such as breathing has to be carefully thought out in space.
+Astronauts use up oxygen and breath out carbon dioxide, so are in danger of suffocating.
+To counteract this, fresh oxygen is constantly circulated around the spacecraft.

 The ISS has a complex wastewater recycling system on board.
 Any water it can access, whether it comes from recycled shower water, residue from hand washing, people’s breath, astronauts sweat and even urine is recycled to make drinkable water.

 Air is used, rather than water, to suck and not flush, body waste away.

 Astronaut’s in space will drink up to eleven liters of water a day.

 Astronaut’s diet in space is very similar to what we eat on Earth, such as frozen vegetables, desserts, dairy products and fruit.
 An astronauts menu in the ISS would easily consist of a 100 items.